ellielle/bootdev-buddy/README.md

 ## Known Issues

-- When building the project, the foreground UI becomes invisible in the app.
-I recommend only running in dev mode for now (`wails dev`)
 - Reactivity in Svelte isn't working when signing in via OTP, app needs restart.

 ## Planned Features